 Depreciation of mine specific assets is based on the unit-of-production method.
 The life of these assets is assessed annually with regard to both their anticipated useful life and the present assessments of the economically recoverable reserves and resources of the mine property where these assets are located.
-These calculations require the use of estimates and assumptions, including the amount of recoverable reserves and resources based on new information are accounted for prospectively.
+These calculations require the use of estimates and assumptions, including the amount of recoverable reserves and resources.
+Any changes to these calculations based on new information are accounted for prospectively.